Avaiga/taipy-doc/docs/manuals/userman/sdm/task/index.md

-This page describes the `Task^` management.
-It explains how to configure, create and use tasks.
+This page describes how to manage *tasks* in Taipy.
+It explains how to configure, create and use *tasks*.

+A `Task^` is a submittable entity that represents a function to execute.
+It is created from a `TaskConfig^` and can be submitted to the Taipy orchestration for execution.
+It brings together the user code as function, the inputs and the outputs as data nodes (instances of the `DataNode^` class).

 # Task configuration